kanthsaz/kanthsaz.github.io/index.md

 layout: archive
 ---

-I am a current PhD candidate at the [Flight Dynamics and Control Lab](http://www2.seas.gwu.edu/~tylee/), at the George Washington University, expecting to graduate soon.
+I am a current PhD student in Biological Engineering at [Advanced Plant and Soil Sensing Lab](https://apsslab.abe.msstate.edu/), at the Department of Agricultural and Biological Engieenring, Mississippi State University, MS, USA.

-I received my master's degree at the George Washington University in Mechanical and Aerospace Engineering, specializing in robotics and control, before starting the PhD program.
+I received my master's degree in Agricultural and Biosystems Engineering from the Postgraduate Institute of Agriculture, University of Peradeniya, Sri Lanka.
-I completed my bachelor's degree in Mechanical Engineering at the University of Peradeniya, Sri Lanka.
+I completed my bachelor's degree in Agriucltural Technology and Management, specialised in Agricultural Engineering at the University of Peradeniya, Sri Lanka.

 ## Contents